9/11 Memorial Tickets And Tours In Nyc

 9/11 Memorial

 • Try to get to Ground Zero as early as possible to avoid the crowds and have a more personal and peaceful experience.
 The place deserves it.
-Alternatively, you can visit the Memorial at night to experience a more secluded atmosphere.
+Additionally, you can visit the Memorial at night to experience a more secluded atmosphere.

-• Visiting the Memorial is always free, but you can also enter the Museum for free on Thursdays from 17:00.
+• Visiting the Memorial is always free, but you can also enter the Museum for free on Thursdays from 5 pm.

-You can go deeper into your visit to the 9/11 Museum with the augmented reality app 'Explore 9/11'.
+• You can go deeper into your visit to the 9/11 Museum with the augmented reality app 'Explore 9/11'.

 A bit of history: September 11, 2011

-Paying tribute to the victims| ©Hellotickets
+The tribute to the victims| ©Hellotickets

-Paying tribute to the victims| ©Hellotickets
+The tribute to the victims| ©Hellotickets

 We had not long returned to Madrid after living in New York for nearly seven years, so those images were coming from the place we still considered home.

-Where to eat in the 9/11 Memorial and Museum area
+Where to eat in the 9/11 Memorial and Museum area?

 Delmonico's| ©Mark Susina